atomiclabs/hyperdex/MAINTAINING.md

 $ yarn release
 ```

-Then edit the automatically created GitHub Releases draft and publish.
+Then edit the automatically created GitHub Releases draft, remove the `*.blockmap` files, and publish.

-Once the release is published you can automatically generate a signed checksum file with:
+Once the release is published, you can automatically generate a signed checksum file with:

 ```
 $ ./signedchecksum